comp426-2023-spring/a02/README.md

 ## Setup

-### Clone Bash version
+### Clone and run bash example

-The basis for this package will be a Bash command-line script example that you can find here: https://github.com/jdmar3/galo.sh/
+The model for your Node command line package will be a Bash command-line script example that you can find here: https://github.com/jdmar3/galo.sh/

 In order for you to sucessfully complete this assignment you might want to clone and run `galo.sh`.
 This will provide you with an example of how your new app, `galosh.js` should run.